 Knocking down a house and rebuilding from scratch may seem like a very drastic measure, especially to developers and investors who want to manage their costs.
 But if you’ve bought a bargain property with a good plot of land that’s in a state of serious disrepair, demolition and reconstruction might be the most cost-effective (and hassle free) solution in the long term.
 This is especially true if you plan to rent the property out to a private tenant.
 The last thing you need is to keep going back and forth to make repairs.
 And if serious repairs become necessary you may find that you haven’t averted serious costs… you’ve just punted them a little further down the lane.

 An existing property, especially one in a state of serious disrepair may lack the orientation your project desires.
 What’s more, renovation could be much more expensive than demolition and reconstruction even in the short term, because of the difference in tax implications for a renovation compared to a rebuild.
+It is crucial that you do your research and weigh up the cost to knock down a house compared to renovating an existing one, so you get a rough idea of exactly how much you’re in for from the outset.

 Step 1: Make Sure It’s The Right Option For You